appscode-cloud/docs/docs/platform/guides/cluster-management/hub-ui/spoke.md

 ![Homepage](../images/spoke/homepage.png)

-This method can be started from Hub cluster as well
+This method can also be started from the Hub cluster:

 1. Go to Hub → **Cluster List**
 2. Click **Import Managed Cluster**